bengieeee/ci-helper-functions/README.md

 # CI Helper Functions

+This repo I plan to use to share some common CI scripts I've created over the years.

 ## Personal Information Searcher

 The logging of sensitive information can present a lucrative target for adversaries.
 Logs, and the systems that are used to access them are often left without the extra protections that are afforded to operational databases and applications.